bumps/bumps/doc/getting_started/server.rst

 .. contents:: :local:

-Refl-1D jobs can be submitted to a remote batch queue for processing.
+Bumps jobs can be submitted to a remote batch queue for processing.
 This allows users to share large clusters for faster processing of the data.
 The queue consists of several components.